Yatsuda1/FTC_decode_scouting/README.md

-# Project-Indigo
+# FTC Scouting
- A custom scouting solution for team 5505 made from PWNAGE 2020 ScoutingPASS
+ A custom scouting solution for FTC Team 11940 made from PWNAGE 2020 ScoutingPASS